mozmeao/snippets-service/docs/overview.rst

 - Identifies all elements in the snippet code with the ``snippet`` class as potential snippets to display.
-- Filters out snippets that don't match the user's location (determined via IP and stored locally to preserve privacy).
+- Filters out snippets that don't match the user's location.
+See :doc:`geolocation` for information on how we retrieve and store geolocation data.
 - Filters out snippets that are only supposed to be shown to users without a Firefox account.
 - Filters out snippets that are only supposed to be shown to users with a